 Develop Clinical Expertise in Wound Care

 Wound care certification education is the starting point for ramping up your organization’s expertise in this area.
-Strong, consistent wound assessment and treatment drives results, as Nancy Morgan, R.N., B.S.N., MBA, WOC, WCC, DWC, OMS, noted in a recent Relias webinar.
+Strong, consistent wound assessment and treatment drives results, as Patricia A. Slachta, PhD, APRN, ACNS-BC, CWOCN, noted in a recent Relias webinar.

-Proper wound care certification training equips clinicians with information on the latest standards of care for different types of wounds.
-This preparation includes updates on the latest products and innovative treatments available.
-As a result, informed clinicians can choose the right treatment for each patient’s needs.
+Proper wound care certification education equips clinicians with information on the latest evidence-based practices for managing different types of wounds.
+Ensure that you are relying on accredited programs that incorporate adult learning principles to prepare clinicians for their specialty roles.
+This preparation should include updates on the latest products and innovative treatments available.
+As a result, your informed clinicians can choose the right treatment for each patient’s needs and reduce treatment costs.